 # at this point g and h are still around the same degree of p

-# we need to replace x^2 by x for FRI to (as we want to halve the degrees!)
+# we need to replace x^2 by x for FRI to continue (as we want to halve the degrees!)

 if remove_square: